Master of Public Health

 1

-All required concentration courses (12 SCH) must be taken from one concentration either Global Health and Social Justice OR Health Education and Promotion.
+All required concentration courses (12 SCH) must be taken from one concentration either Public Health Policy and Administration OR Health Education and Promotion.

 2